 Be careful not to confuse this for a CV (or curriculum vitae) which contains the same information, but is a chronicle of your entire experience, and may be several pages in length.
 It can be challenging deciding on what and what not to include in a resume.
 Here is a good place to get started.

 Overwhelmed yet?
-Don't worry, we cover all the details in the ebook which you can download by scrolling to the bottom of the page and filling out the form! 📕
+Don't worry, we cover all the details in the ebook which you can download here! 📕

 As you begin writing your resume, here are some things to consider.

 - Contact Information: A mailing address is typically not needed anymore, nor are multiple contact numbers.
 You should have a professional email address by this point!

 - Education: Schools attended, location, graduation year, degree obtained, concentration (GPA can be left out unless you are a new graduate and your GPA was truly exceptional).

 - Work Experience: Employer name, location, dates worked, title and description of duties.